Jango73/VirtualPilot/README.md

 ## Things it does

-* Simulate basic flight dynamics (not real aerodynamics but something that looks like it)
+* Basic flight dynamics (not real aerodynamics but something that looks like it)
 * Load procedural terrain
-* Load an A320 cockpit
+* Load an A320 with 3D cockpit
-* Simulate the electrical system
+    * Electrical system
+    * FMGC
-* Simulate part of the PFD, ND and SD displays
+    * PFD, ND and MCDU displays
-* Follow a basic flight plan (some test waypoints)
+    * Basic flight plan (some test waypoints)
     * Fly-by-wire